mickeymaruf/OLX-clone/README.md

 ## Features

- - User registration & login implemented
+ - Implemented user registration & login
  - User can list an item for sale.
  - Added (unsold) items will be listed on the home page.
- - If users click on their profile icon, they will see 2 pages.
+ - If users click on their profile icon, they will see 2 nav links.
 One **My Adds** and another **My Purchase**.
-Users can see their own products listed for sale and their purchases.
+On My Adds page Users can see their own products listed for sale and their purchases on My Purchase page.
  - **(EXTRA)** Users can cancel their orders by simply clicking the cancel order button below the product title.
+ - Implemented search functionality for searching products by title
  - Fully responsive